-During the graduate program, most students will be concerned with meeting credentialing requirements from several sources: (1) the American Speech-Language-Hearing Association; (2) the College of Education & Human Sciences; and (3) the Department of Communication Sciences & Disorders.
-Information about completing these requirements is included in this Handbook on the following pages.
-Each graduate student in CSD is expected to satisfy all of these requirements.
+During the graduate program, most students will be concerned with meeting credentialing requirements from several sources: (1) the American Speech-Language-Hearing Association; (2) the Department of Public Instruction in the State of Wisconsin or other states; (3) the Department of Safety and Professional Services in Wisconsin or the equivalent in other states; (4) the College of Education & Human Sciences; and (5) the Department of Communication Sciences & Disorders.
+Therefore, information about completing these various requirements is included in this Handbook on the following pages.
+Each graduate student in CSD is expected to satisfy all of these requirements except those from the Wisconsin Department of Public Instruction (DPI).
+DPI requirements must be met by the end of the master's degree program by any student desiring this program's endorsement for the license necessary for employment in WI public schools.
+Some graduate students who thought until late in their programs that they did not wish to meet DPI requirements found it nearly impossible to revisit this decision.
+You are not required to satisfy the DPI license standards, but you should think carefully and discuss your choices with your advisor before deciding to forgo a DPI license.